JonasPfeiffer123/DistrictHeatingSim/README.md

 ## Project Structure

-- **src/districtheatsim**: Source code for DistrictHeatSim
+- **src/districtheatingsim**: Source code for DistrictHeatingSim
-- **docs**: Documentation for DistrictHeatSim
+- **docs**: Documentation for DistrictHeatingSim
-- **flow_chart**: Shows two flow charts describing data processing in DistrictHeatSim
+- **flow_chart**: Shows two flow charts describing data processing in DistrictHeatingSim
 - **requirements.txt**: List of dependencies
 - **README.md**: This README file

-- **currently_not_used**: Contains multiple python files with various functionality which are currently not integrated in DistrictHeatSim
+- **currently_not_used**: Contains multiple python files with various functionality which are currently not integrated in DistrictHeatingSim

 ## Documentation
 The Code is documented with docstrings which are readable by [Sphinx](https://www.sphinx-doc.org/en/master/) and therefore a documentation can be created by doing